 If you have more time, head out into the wild for a few days with a “camper bus”.
 Backpacking in Denali National Park is a very unique experience.
 If you decide on a backpacking adventure, start at the Ranger station to get your permit and learn about camping safety in a bear country.

 If you are a dog fan, you shouldn’t miss the husky demonstration.
-It’s a daily program which takes about 30 minutes and it’s free (there is also a free shuttle going there from the visitor center).
+It’s a daily program that takes about 30 minutes and it’s free (there is also a free shuttle going there from the visitor center).

 The best time to visit the Denali National Park is in the summer season, approximately from June to August.
 It’s better to plan at least several days for your visit (especially if you plan backpacking).
-Also remember, that monumental Mt.
+Also, remember that monumental Mt.
 Denali is visible only 1/3 of the time, so the longer you stay, the better is your chance of seeing it.
 You can find more information in this Alaska Travel Guide.

 Contributed by Adriana from Czech the World